imagen2/imagen_spss/README.md

-are the first generation of tools used to preprocess Imagen Psytools data, they were used as the basis of the Imagen [_codebook_](http://www.icpsr.umich.edu/icpsrweb/NAHDAP/support/faqs/2006/01/what-is-codebook) that descrives BL and FU1 Psytools data, and we have copied them here as a mere reference.
+are the first generation of tools used to preprocess Imagen Psytools data, they were used as the basis of the Imagen [_codebook_](http://www.icpsr.umich.edu/icpsrweb/NAHDAP/support/faqs/2006/01/what-is-codebook) that describes BL and FU1 Psytools data, and we have copied them here as a mere reference.